An Post–Chain Reaction: Overall record

+All but one of the team's elite wins came in Europe, the sole exception being stage three of the 2015 Tour d'Azerbaïdjan which was won by Josh Edmondson.
+Azerbaijan straddles the border between Europe and Asia, with the stage being held just south of the recognised boundary between the two continents and therefore on the Asian side.
+Robert-Jon McCarthy also won a UCI Tour race outside Europe while contracted to the team, taking stage three of the 2014 Herald Sun Tour in Victoria, Australia riding for the Australia U23 National Team.

+Ranking performance

 The SKT team was UCI ranked 31st out of 125 teams at the end of the 2009 UCI Europe Tour season with 481 points.
 The team was ranked 46th out of 110 teams on the UCI Europe Tour rankings for 2010 with 314 points.
 It improved ranking to 21st out of 114 teams in 2011 with 648 points, with the team's highest points scorers being Mark McNally with 125 and Andrew Fenn, who scored 122.
 The team had their best ever season in 2012, finishing 16th out of 125 teams in the final rankings on 879 points.
 Gediminas Bagdonas was the team's highest points scorer with 346 points, a tally that was good enough to put him in tenth place in the individual standings.
 Niko Eeckhout contributed 187 points to the tally, while Kenneth Vanbilsen scored 131.
 In 2013 the team finished 28th overall with a total of 341 points.